mdekauwe/g1_leaf_canopy_ecosystem/README.md

 [et al.]

 ## Overview ##
-Repository containing all the code associated with our X paper.
+Repository containing all the code associated with our paper.

 ## Datasets